hepplerj/Dissertation/ch5.dissertation.Heppler.md

-TCA and DCE, but the amounts were below the state action level to shut down the wells.^["Environmental News Fact Sheet: Status Report, South Bay Tapwater Sampling Program," November 5, 1984, Folder 14, Box 12, {FILL} SVTC records, SJSU.]
+TCA and DCE, but the amounts were below the state action level to shut down the wells.^["Environmental News Fact Sheet: Status Report, South Bay Tapwater Sampling Program," November 5, 1984, Folder 14, Box 12, {FILL} SVTC records, SJSU; "Proposed South Bay Sampling Event, October 9," Folder 14, Box 12, {FILL} SVTC records, SJSU.]

 In addition to the birth certificate survey, county health officials formed the Santa Clara County Health Advisory Committee on Environmental Teratology and agreed in the spring of 1982 that enough evidence existed for a formal investigation.
 The county turned to epidemiology to study the spatial pattern of disease in San Jose.
 Epidemiology's disciplinary history roots itself in studies of space, to understand whether diseases had a spatial component that could explain health issues in landscapes.
 The goal of the county's study sought to determine if lifestyle or environmental features affected the health of the Los Paseos community as compared to demographically-similar communities without any known contamination.
 The study was released in 1985 with no conclusive evidence to support the claims of neighborhood activists.
-The study reached two key
-conclusions: the neighborhood of Los Paseos experienced higher rates of miscarriages and a threefold increase in total birth defects compared to nearby communities that had no known water contamination, and the community experienced a two-and-a-half times higher rate of major heart defects compared to the rest of the county.
+The study reached two key conclusions: the neighborhood of Los Paseos experienced higher rates of miscarriages and a threefold increase in total birth defects compared to nearby communities that had no known water contamination, and the community experienced a two-and-a-half times higher rate of major heart defects compared to the rest of the county.
 The study, however, made no causal link between the contamination and the high presence of birth defects, citing the lack of water monitoring prior to 1981 that could provide potential data on a link between health effects and contaminated water.^["State Health Department Releases Fairchild Studies," Department of Health Services *News News*, January 16, 1985, 1, Folder 8, Box 12, SVTC records, SJSU.]

 The study did little to stem public concern and only served to strengthen the resolve of the anti-toxic activists, who used the conclusion to continue to point out the presence of an adverse health cluster in San Jose.^[Lorraine Ross, "State Study Confirms Birth Defect Cluster," *Silicon Valley Toxics News* (April 1985): 3, Folder 3, Box 18, SVTC records, SJSU.]
 But the widespread presence of toxic contamination throughout the Bay Area and other parts of California gave political energy to the state legislature.
 In 1986, the state legislature overwhelmingly supported the passage of Proposition 65, the Safe Drinking Water and Toxic Exposure Act.
 Prop 65 made it illegal for businesses to knowingly pollute drinking water with known cancer-causing chemicals and required the immediate notification of the public to any potential exposure to toxic chemicals.

 <!--
 Activity by the Los Paseos community followed a legal route as well.
 In 1983 several Los Paseos families filed suit against Fairchild Semiconductor, IBM, and the Great Oaks Water Company.
 The case eventually settled in 1986 for an undisclosed amount of money for the